wendyverdonk93/docs/content/faq/general/multisafepay-ip-ranges.md

 ---
 To avoid failed offline actions in status updates (e.g. an HTTP 403 response), you may need to authorize the Multisafepay servers' ip addresses on your notification URL.

-For support and information about the MultiSafepay IP addresses, email the Integration Team at <integration@multisafepay.com>
+For support and information about the MultiSafepay IP addresses, email our Integration Team at <integration@multisafepay.com>